 - Newsletter subscribers or social media followers

 Influencers can contribute to your goals in different ways, so you should have an idea of what you’re trying to accomplish.
-By establishing your goals, you’ll be able to choose specific influencers you know are likely to help you reach them.
+By establishing your goals, you’ll be able to choose the right type of influencers that are likely to help you reach them.

 As you start finding Instagram influencers to work with, keep your eye out for these 9 criteria: